 The towering white cliffs give way to a little opening known as White Beach.
 Completely secluded, White Beach can only be reached by boat or kayak.

-Just about everyone in our group was ready to paddle out of this rough patch of sea and we paddled on toward Kambia Beach, where we’d rest and have a picnic lunch.
+Just about everyone in our group was ready to paddle out of this rough patch of sea and we paddled on toward Kambia Beach, where we’d rest and have a picnic lunch complete with Santorini wine.
 As we came closer to the black sand beach, we discovered we weren’t alone.
 Some sailors hadn’t quite anchored their boat properly and had a surprise in the middle of the night when they were tossed into the rocks along the shore.
 The Greek version of the EPA was already on site helping to drain the gasoline and oil from the boat.

 After a picnic lunch and time to just rest or snorkel from the secluded beach, it was time to suit up and hit the sea again.
 This was perhaps my favorite part of the sea kayak trip along the South Coast.
 Huge rock formations began to rise up our of the sea like mountains towering above us.
 And inlets led to more sea caves dotting the shoreline.
 It was other worldly.
 While the sea was much calmer here than it had been near the White Beach, it still wasn’t safe to paddle into the sea caves, which you normally do when the sea is calm.